Why Dogs Circle Before They Lay Down?

 • Hypervigilance

 If your dog circles and seems unable to relax, environmental stress may be involved.
-New homes, loud noises, or routine changes can trigger repetitive behaviors.
+New homes, loud noises, or routine changes can trigger repetitive behaviours.

 Circling in Senior Dogs